lovehhf/edx-documentation/en_us/install_operations/source/cypress.rst

 teams, and developers.
 See the Open edX Release Notes for more details.

 ..
 Note::
- There are several new features in the CYpress release that are available, but not configured in new installations.
+ There are several new features in the Cypress release that are available, but not enabled by default in new installations.
 For details, see the following topics.

  * :ref:`Enable edX Search`
  * :ref:`Enable Badging`